We’ve created a step-by-step guide on how to how to start a vegetable garden from scratch.

 7. Water & Care for your garden

-Have your handy water can or irrigation system in place to help you water all your vegetables.
+You need a handy watering can, an irrigation system, and overall a water source that is next to your garden.
 While you are in the garden, feel the soil and if the first inch is dry water may be needed.

 Depending on your climate, caring for your plants may look different than other gardeners.
-Make sure you water your plants enough, apply mulch to keep the soil moist, and keep the weeds down in hot or cold weather.
+Ensure you water your plants enough, apply mulch on top of your plants to keep the soil moist, and keep the weeds down in hot or cold weather.

 How to start a vegetable garden from scratch: Care Resources & Tips